avillaseca01/VNXOpenBSDMPLS/README.md

 ## Acknowledgements

-This project drew inspiration from [OpenBSD-ldpd VPLS Basic Test Setup](https://github.com/rwestphal/openbsd-ldpd/wiki/VPLS-basic-test-setup) and the MPLS laboratory in the RECO course.
+This project drew inspiration from [OpenBSD-ldpd VPLS Basic Test Setup](https://github.com/rwestphal/openbsd-ldpd/wiki/VPLS-basic-test-setup) and the MPLS laboratory in the RECO course at ETSIT.